Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Texans stats and trends

-- In Houston's six games this season, it has three wins against the spread.
+- In Houston's six games this year, it has three wins against the spread.

-- This season, the Texans are winless against the spread when entering a game as an underdog of 17.5 points or more.
+- The Texans have yet to cover the spread this season when underdogs by 17.5 points or more.

-- Houston's games this season have gone over the total in three out of six opportunities (50%).
+- Houston's games this season have gone over the point total three times in six opportunities (50%).

-- Houston is 3-0 against the spread and 1-2 overall when the team puts up more than 18.2 points.
+- Houston is 3-0 against the spread and 1-2 overall in games when it scores more than 18.2 points.

 - The Texans collect 294.3 yards per game, 48.5 fewer yards than the 342.8 the Cardinals allow.

-- Houston is 2-1 against the spread and 1-2 overall when the team amasses over 342.8 yards.
+- In games that Houston piles up over 342.8 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Texans have 11 giveaways this season, while the Cardinals have 13 takeaways.
+- This year the Texans have 11 turnovers, two fewer than the Cardinals have takeaways (13).

 Home and road insights

-- Away from home, Houston has only one win against the spread and is 0-3 overall.
+- Houston is 0-3 overall, with only one win against the spread, away from home.

-- Houston has hit the over once in three road games this season.
+- Houston has hit the over once in three road games this year.

 Powered by Data Skrive.